bglarkin/mantrix/mantid_observations_mt.md

         panel.border = element_rect(color = "gray30", fill = NA, linewidth = 0.5))
 ```

-    ## Warning: attribute variables are assumed to be spatially constant throughout all geometries

 Data for local map of western Montana

 ``` r